Why Tablighi Jamaat?

 Mujahadah in Da’wah was the Prophet’s Life!

 The life of the Prophet Muhammad (SAW) can be characterized by his unwavering sincerity and relentless Mujahadah/hardships in his Da’wah (inviting others to Islam).
-His deep concern and worry for his Ummah (community) were profound, as highlighted in the Quran:
+Even at the start of his prophethood he was warned by Waraqah ibn Naufal, that this was the tradition of all prophets:

 لَقَدْ جَآءَكُمْ رَسُولٌۭ مِّنْ أَنفُسِكُمْ عَزِيزٌ عَلَيْهِ مَا عَنِتُّمْ حَرِيصٌ عَلَيْكُم بِٱلْمُؤْمِنِينَ رَءُوفٌۭ رَّحِيمٌۭ ١٢٨